-- 1. Thoroughly clean the chamber of your new firearm, and clean after every shooting session.
-Check out our links on the technical page for cleaning procedures and tips - http://pof-usa.com/support/ & https://youtu.be/AGQ-4avqHqA - 2.
-Generously lube the bolt carrier group (BCG) with your favorite firearm lubricant.
-As your firearm breaks in less lubrication will be needed and after a few hundred rounds just a light wipe will be sufficient. - 3.
-Put a little lubricant in the buffer tube. - 4.
-There is no break-in required for the barrel, just clean it at the end of each shooting session. - 5.
+- 2. Generously lube the bolt carrier group (BCG) with your favorite firearm lubricant.
+A wet lubricant is the preferred method as the weapon caliber is small and can be sensitive to thicker lubricants.
+Please note: the thicker the lube is the more often you will have to clean your weapon.
+As your weapon breaks in less lubrication will be needed and after a few hundred rounds just a light wipe will be sufficient. - 3.
+There is no break-in required for the barrel, just clean it at the end of each shooting session.
+This includes cleaning the chamber.
+A dirty chamber will be the leading cause of failures to feed and/or extract. - 4.
+Please allow few hundred rounds of High Velocity ammunition to be fired through the weapon to break in the hammer spring, recoil spring and other parts to one another before attempting to fire lower velocity ammunition types. - 5.
 POF-USA only recommends the use of factory new ammo and cannot offer you advice or tips regarding hand loading or re-loaded ammo.